Asian American Plays, Authors (S-T)

 The first of the Hawaii No Ka Oi trilogy: his play by Hawaii-born Edward Sakamoto revolves around two American-born sons of Japanese immigrants fighting to free themselves from poverty.
 It captures the pidgin English spoken on the Hawaiian Islands and lovingly depicts the Japanese-American experience there, life on a Kona coffee plantation, and the struggle to preserve of a way of life in the face of Western society’s expectations.

-Manoa Valley, second of Ed Sakamoto’s Hawaii No Ka Oi trilogy which follows a Japanese Hawaiian family over a sixty-year period.
-In the summer of 1959, Elvis is king and optimism abounds as the Kamiya clan is assembling for a celebration of Hawaiian statehood.
-The two brothers Kamiya, first introduced as young men in The Taste of Kona Coffee, now have come into their own and raised their own respective families.
-Rascal Aki has a successful nursery business, but he and wife Tomi must cope with changes in family structure as their only son Nobu has married a haole (Caucasian) from the mainland.
-World War II was still vivid in the minds of Americans and such marriages were rare, unthinkable and in some states illegal.
-Younger brother Tosh has become a prosperous building contractor and has moved from Honolulu to the beautiful Manoa Valley.
-Tosh expects his son Spencer to take over the business.
-But Spencer has dreams of his own, big dreams that will take him to the mainland to build airplanes and rockets, and he must find the courage to tell his father.
+Second of Hawaii No Ka Oi trilogy.
+In the summer of 1959, Elvis is king and optimism abounds as the Kamiya clan assembles for Hawaiian statehood.
+Aki has a successful nursery, but he and wife Tomi must cope as their only son has married a haole.
+Younger brother Tosh has become a prosperous building contractor and expects his son Spencer to take over.
+But Spencer has dreams of his own, and he must find the courage to tell his father.
 His sister Laura has married Toku, a good but unambitious man.
 If it were up to her, Toku would take over the family business, but if it were up to Toku, he’d be out fishing every day.
-Meanwhile, Laura and Toku have a secret of their own.

 - The Life of the Land (Pan Asian, 1987)